The Sunflower paintings that Vincent Van Gogh created are trendy. Many scholars believe that the Sunflower paintings helped Van Gogh’s popularity.

 Vincent Van Gogh Loved Sunflowers

-When Vincent Van Gogh was painting, many painters would paint pictures of still life flowers.
+When Vincent Van Gogh was painting, many painters would paint pictures of still-life flowers.
 Vincent Van Gogh painted a lot of different types of flowers, but his paintings show a clear favorite of sunflowers.

-When Vincent Van Gogh died, his friends brought sunflowers to his funeral to tribute him and his love of sunflowers.
+When Vincent Van Gogh died, his friends brought sunflowers to his funeral to pay tribute him and his love of sunflowers.

 Several Different Versions Of The Sunflower Paintings

 Vincent Van Gogh is famous all over the world for his sunflower paintings.
-Many people do not realize that Vincent Van Gogh painted many different versions of the Sunflowers paintings.
+Many people do not realize that Vincent Van Gogh painted many versions of the Sunflowers paintings.
 One of the sunflower paintings is still in the hands of a private collector, and another one was lost in a fire during World War 2.

 But besides these, many other versions of Van Gogh’s famous Sunflower paintings can be seen worldwide.

-Here are some places you can see Vincent Van Gogh’s Sunflower Paintings:
+Some places you can see Vincent Van Gogh’s Sunflower Paintings:

 - Four Cut Sunflowers By Vincent Van Gogh (1887) are at the Kroller-Muller Museum in Ontario, Holland